Constraints on the dark sector from electroweak precision observables: Introduction

-In addition to the presence of a dark photon alone, it may also serve as a portal to a new DM sector that would otherwise not interact with SM particles~\cite{Boehm:2003hm, Hambye:2019dwd}.
-For a DM sector consisting of dark photons coupling to light DM particles, sub-GeV Dirac fermions have been ruled out by the Planck data~\cite{Planck:2015fie}, while cosmological constraints have been placed on the variable $y = \epsilon^2 \alpha_D (m_{\chi}/m_{A'})^4$ for scalar, pseudo-Dirac, and asymmetric DM scenarios~\cite{Izaguirre:2015yja}, where $\alpha_D = g_\chi^2/4\pi$ and $g_\chi$ is the coupling strength of the dark photon to the dark sector particles.
+In addition to the correction a dark photon may generate for EWPO, it is also possible that it could serve as a portal to a new DM sector that would otherwise not interact with SM particles~\cite{Boehm:2003hm, Hambye:2019dwd}.
+There are many well-motivated dark matter candidates for this sector, with masses ranging from ultra-light~\cite{Hu:2000ke, Veltmaat:2016rxo} to super-heavy~\cite{Luongo:2018lgy, Carney:2022gse}.
+For a DM sector consisting of dark photons coupling to light DM particles, sub-GeV Dirac fermions have been ruled out by the Planck data~\cite{Planck:2015fie}, while cosmological constraints have been placed on the variable $y = \epsilon^2 \alpha_D (m_{\chi}/m_{A'})^4$ for scalar, pseudo-Dirac, and asymmetric DM scenarios~\cite{Izaguirre:2015yja}, where $m_{A'}$ and $m_{\chi}$ are the masses of dark photon and dark matter particles, respectively, and $\alpha_D = g_\chi^2/4\pi$ and $g_\chi$ is the coupling strength of the dark photon to the dark sector particles.
 In typical analyses, $\alpha_D$ is flexible and can vary up to the perturbativity bound.
 However, it is also important to attempt to place constraints on $g_{\chi}$ directly, as we do here.

 In this work, we revisit the electroweak constraints on the dark photon parameters.
 We first examine the implication of the CDF $m_W$ measurement on the EWPO constraints on the dark photon kinetic mixing parameter $\epsilon$.
 Then we set exclusion limits on the dark photon couplings to dark matter particles in the case of Dirac fermions with $m_{\chi}$ up to $m_Z/2$.